scurker/preact-lazy-route/readme.md

 ### Loading Fallback

-You can provide a loading component to be displayed while your component is being fetched.
+You can provide an optional loading component to be displayed while your component is being fetched.

 ```js
 <LazyRoute path="/"